cybercongress/go-cyber/docs/run_validator.md

 ```bash
 sudo systemctl stop cyberd
 ```

+All commands at this section also applicable to `cyberdcli-rest.service`.

 At this point your cyberd should be running in the backgroud and you should be able to call `cyberdcli` to operate with the client.
 Try calling `cyberdcli status`, a possible output looks like this: